clevertree/forgotten-future-concept/README.md

 * Spirare (“Breathing Machines”) - This mechanical-spiritual form of life emerged as a side-effect of Incarnation Technology.
 Considered an abomination of science by some, Spirare are regarded as the next cycle in natural evolution by others.

 * Spirare Humanoids - These Intelligent Spirare Cyborgs mimic humans in every way.
 They are very difficult to destroy, as they employ Rebirth Technology.
 Only a few were ever built.

+### Human History Timeline

+* World Peace
+Humanity achieves the means to stop eons of constant warfare.
+The world population is freed to move unhindered across the planet’s surface.
+Forbidden technologies are rediscovered.
+Restrictions on experimentation are agreed upon and placed on all “Nth Dimension Technology” after a series of public accidents.
+Humanity discovers the existence of other intelligent life including breakaway human civilizations and first contact becomes imminent.

+* Invasion
+First Contact is shattered as an alien invasion commences and all major human cities are attacked.
+Human artifacts and monuments are destroyed worldwide.
+Mysterious mass evacuations begin to occur in some surface cities.
+World order is restored under the militarized pretense of resisting the alien invasion.
+All human civilization is once again reorganized as either for the war effort or against it (and by implication, alien sympathizers).
+The far side of the moon is chosen for the final assault against the invaders and their supposed primary base.

+* Cataclysm (less than a year)
+The moon is all-quiet as a massive human SAS assault fleet approaches to eliminate the Alien Threat and reoccupy the moon In response to the assault, the moon’s surface suddenly sheers off and forms a massive debris field that falls towards the Earth, destroying the assault fleet, and plummeting into the Earth’s surface.
+This is the precursor to “The Reset”
+A small fire-team survives the debris field and successfully navigates to the moon base.
+Upon arrival, they immediately discover the base to be long-abandoned, save for a single switch, The Reset Switch.

+* Aftertime & World War (~600 years)
+Having failed the moon assault, and with no enemy left to fight, no alien civilization to contact, the militarized human population turns on itself and war breaks out.
+The Lunar Debris Field causes the Earth’s atmosphere to become chaotic.
+Long distance communication becomes unreliable.
+Eventually humans lose the ability to travel to space.
+Despite the Earth Quarantine, the ruling government's promise the surviving population a means of escape to the Mars Colony (a secret haven for the rich elite) if they behave and cooperate with the survival effort.
+This ploy works and the Earth’s population becomes willingly subjugated.
+An unexpected side effect of the Cataclysm was the reemergence of floating islands.
+These islands, originally part of the Moon, float upwards as they slowly resume their magnetically bound orbit above the planet.
+As the surface population forgets the reasons for starting the war, the effort devolves into automated, remote-controlled mechanized warfare fought between massive sentient machines.
+Noting the similarity between the machines and those seen in the alleged alien invasion, the population begins to lose faith in all ruling governments.
+This culminates to a point when the Mars Colony program turns out to be another hoax designed to eliminate dissent.
+The Earth’s Quarantine is finally made known to the surface population.

+* Dark Ages (~700 years)
+All major surface cities are are eventually targeted and destroyed.
+Only underground cities and Deep Underground Bases (DUBs) escape the war path.
+Surface life dwindles as Dead Zones, areas where no light reach, spread across all land and cover the entire planet.
+Life continues underground, but no further down than the equilibrium zone, where the force of gravity reduces and becomes omnidirectional.
+Humans quickly learn that anything that digs below this border is lost or destroyed.
+Therefore humans only live in the crust of the planet, always hoping to someday retake the surface.
+Up above, lack of light and resources continue to cause worldwide reduction of plants and wildlife.
+Those areas that remain livable become targets for the still-functioning war machines and eventually give way to the Dead Zones.
+As a side effect of the war machine’s rebirth technology, a new type of life form emerges: The Spirare.
+Sentient, spirit-bound, and motivated by survival, these ‘breathing machine’ life forms mimic the previous life forms in every way; they live, breath, flock, reproduce, communicate, and fight for dominance.
+Only the fittest survive.

+* Twilight Age (~200 years)
+Eventually all but the most resilient war machines stop functioning.
+The destruction of the environment stops and sunlight begins to appear in the clouds, still in the shadow of the Moon’s debris field.
+Humans begin to emerge on the surface, daring to live on the margins in desolate landscapes, hiding from ruthless still-functioning war machines.
+Those that survive do without technology, as they quickly learn that any use of technology could attract unwanted attention.
+The one exception to this is Drift City.
+Originally a military installation, Drift City is the only known human city above the surface to have survived the war.
+Electrogravitic Repulsion technology allows the Drift City military installation to stabilize the orbit of a city-size island indefinitely within the planet’s atmosphere.
+The city build upon and within the island selectively drifts across the planet’s surface floating high above the dangerous surface world.
+Occasionally it will adjust orbit, setting off brilliant bolts of lightning that strike the ground.
+It’s origins and secrets remain a mystery to the world below.

+* Dawn Age (~60 +Present Day) and the Coming War
+As the Dead-Zones reduce in size, the human population hesitantly re-colonizes the surface world.
+Communication between any territory is still risky, farming is still difficult, but plans for a new world are slowly drawn.
+The surface populations, still fractured from time, distance and chronic tribal warfare, can only agree on one thing: The inevitable Coming War will determine which tribe dominates the future.